RadLuli/Ampersand/DEFS/Info_landscape.md

 [^4]: The International Standard Book Number (*ISBN*) is an unique numeric commercial book identifier, purchased from the International ISBN Agency and its affiliates.
 The number is 10 digits long if assigned before 2007, and 13 digits long after that.
 The assigning method is nation-specific and varies between countries, often depending on how large the publishing industry is.
 See http://en.wikipedia.org/wiki/International_Standard_Book_Number.
 And an article on using ISBN as Uniform Resource Names: http://datatracker.ietf.org/doc/html/rfc3187

+[^5]: The first (and only) time I saw the term used was an article by Fabrice Florin in a book on interactive multimedia learning published by Apple in 1990.
+There's no trace of this concept online and it seems that even its author forgot about it.

+[^6]: See Amazon Books API